shidokamo/fluent-plugin-insert-id/README.md

 # fluent-plugin-insert-id

-[Fluentd](https://fluentd.org/) filter plugin to insert unique ID string.
+[Fluentd](https://fluentd.org/) filter plugin to insert unique ID string into the message.

 The original implementation was copied from [fluent-plugin-google-cloud](https://github.com/GoogleCloudPlatform/fluent-plugin-google-cloud) which was created by Google to handle GCP GKE's official Stackdriver Logging reporting in sidecar container for each pod.